pierrejay/EZLink/README.md

 - **Always** register the same prototypes on both ends: matching types, IDs, and data structures.
 Make sure to use a common `Prototypes.h` (or similar) file.
 - **Never** forget to use the `__attribute__((packed))` keyword on your message structs to avoid padding issues.
 - In your `Prototypes.h` file, for `REQUEST/RESPONSE` pairs, ensure the Response struct is declared before the Request struct or use a forward declaration for the Response struct.
 Otherwise the compiler might throw an error, as when it's parsing the Request struct, he yet doesn't know the `ResponseType` declared inside.
+- The library accepts a single handler per message prototype.
+If you register another handler for the same message struct, it will replace the previous one.
 - **Synchronous** patterns (like `sendMsgAck` or `sendRequest`) block until a response arrives or times out.
 In a busy system, call them from a context where blocking the current thread is acceptable.
 - On the receiver side, ensure the `poll()` method is called regularly during execution of your program, or better, run it in a dedicated thread/task (e.g. FreeRTOS task on ESP32) to keep your main loop clean.
 - Keep processing loops short inside callbacks to avoid the sender waiting for a response.
 If you need to perform long operations, consider using an asynchronous pattern with a second message to indicate the outcome of the operation.